-Cryoprecipitates — Both CGs and CF typically redissolve with warming to 37ºC, but the components of cryofibrinogen and cryoglobulin differ.
+Cryoprecipitates — Both CGs and CF typically redissolve with warming to 37ºC, but the components of CF and CG differ.
 CGs typically contain immunoglobulins and complement components.
 Although CF may also contain immunoglobulins, CF is characteristically composed of fibrinogen, fibrin, fibronectin and/or fibrin degradation products [1-3].
 By definition, CF is undetectable in serum.

 Cryoglobulinemia — As defined above, a person whose serum and plasma form cryoprecipitates is referred to as having cryoglobulinemia.
 Three different types of CGs are recognized and the pathogenesis, clinical manifestations, and treatment associated with each type are discussed elsewhere.
 The following is a brief summary of the types of cryoglobulinemia: